gregplaysguitar/django-eventtools/README.md

 ### Queryset filtering

-Event and Occurrence querysets can be filtered, but due to uncertainty with repetitions, `from_date` filtering is only an approximation (whereas `to_date` filtering is accurate).
-If you need a queryset filtered exactly, pass `exact=True` - this will filter using generated occurrences but still return a queryset - but be careful with this as it may be very slow and/or CPU-hungry.
+Event and Occurrence querysets can be filtered, but note that a `from_date` filtered queryset may contain false positives because it's not possible to tell for sure if a event will happen _after_ a certain date without evaluating repetition rules, meaning it can't be part of a database query.
+If you need a queryset filtered exactly, pass `exact=True` - this will filter the queryset by id, based on generated occurrences.
+Be careful with this option though as it may be very slow and/or CPU-hungry.
 For example

     >>> MyEvent.objects.for_period(from_date=date(2015, 1, 1),
                                  to_date=date(2015, 12, 31))
     >>> event.occurrence_set.for_period(from_date=date(2015, 1, 1), exact=True)

+Note `to_date` filtering is always accurate, because the query only needs to consider the event's first occurrence.

 ### Sorting querysets